Cool Date-Editing Tricks for Quicken 2015

-Within the Quicken accounting program — and it doesn’t matter whether you’re using Quicken Basic, Quicken Premier, Quicken Home & Business or Quicken Rental Property Manager — you’ll enter dates again and again: the date you write a check, the date you record a deposit, the date you reconcile an account, the date you receive a dividend on some investment, and so on.
+Within the Quicken accounting program (and it doesn’t matter whether you’re using Quicken Starter Edition, Quicken Deluxe, Quicken Premier, Quicken Home & Business, or Quicken Rental Property Manager), you enter dates again and again: the date you write a check, the date you record a deposit, the date you reconcile an account, the date you receive a dividend on some investment, and so on.

-Fortunately, you have several very cool, extremely handy date-editing tricks you can use.
+Fortunately, you can use several very cool, extremely handy date-editing tricks.
 Specifically, if the selection cursor is in a Date field, you can do these things:

 |Press This Key||What Happens|